How to Make Your WordPress Website more Secure.

 After you have generated a strong password, it’s time to switch your username from admin to something else.
 This can be anything ranging from your email to your nickname, to something unique.
 Nonetheless, you still need to ensure your role as the Administrator is set.
 This can be an overwhelming process, but it’s not difficult.
 All you need to do in to log in as a new user and attribute all the content of your old account to the new one.
 After that, you can delete the old admin user and you’ll be secure to boot!

 Malicious software or malware is something that is not foreign to WordPress, but its effects are evident on user sites each day.
 Malicious software is designed to enter your website and gain access to unauthorized content.
-In most cases, a malware is accidentally installed through a corrupted file, although some ads may also contain malicious software.
-A malware can steal personal information, compromise your login details, hijack your PC, or even create spam.
-Some attackers even utilize malicious software to launch DDoS attacks, so you should prioritize on ensuring your site is clean.
+In most cases, malware is accidentally installed through a corrupted file, although some ads may also contain malicious software.
+Malware can steal personal information, compromise your login details, hijack your PC, or even create spam.
+Some attackers even utilize malicious software to launch DDoS attacks, so you should prioritize ensuring your site is clean.

 The first thing to do is to scan your website for any malware.
 While there are plugins that include malware scanner such as the Wordfence Security, you can also turn to dedicated services like GoDaddy’s Website Security for assistance.
 Once you are done with scanning, you’ll want to eliminate the malware.
 Fortunately, there is a myriad of options that can do just that for you.
 After successfully eliminating the malicious software, you can now change your passwords to avoid being compromised again.